isc-projects/kea/doc/sphinx/arm/hooks-flex-id.rst

 .. note::

-    The ``ignore-iaid`` parameter operates independently of the flexible identifier feature and may be used wihtout specifying a value for ``identifier-expression``.
+    The ``ignore-iaid`` parameter operates independently of the flexible identifier feature and may be used without specifying a value for ``identifier-expression``.
     When ``identifier-expression`` is omitted or specified as an empty string, `""`, the flexible identifier feature is disabled.
-Kea versions prior to 3.1.2 require a value for ``indentifier-expression`` but accept the empty string value.
+Kea versions prior to 3.1.2 require a value for ``identifier-expression`` but accept the empty string value.
 As of Kea 3.1.2, the parameter is optional.